Azure/azure-sdk-for-js/sdk/graphrbac/graph/README.md

-## An isomorphic javascript sdk for - LogAnalyticsClient
+## Azure GraphRbacManagementClient SDK for JavaScript

-This package contains an isomorphic SDK for LogAnalyticsClient.
+This package contains an isomorphic SDK for GraphRbacManagementClient.

 ### Currently supported environments